RedDevilHacks/RedDevilHacks.github.io/content/Examples/COMP130 - Country Info Selector.md

 ---
 title: Building a Country Information Finder in Python!
 date: 2025-03-24
-tags: [example, comp130, api, requests, json, python]
+tags: [example, comp130, comp190, api, requests, json, python]
 experience: [all-levels]
 ---

 # Building a Country Information Finder in Python!

 Are you fresh out of COMP 130, have taken a programming course at Dickinson or have some programming experience?
 Do YOU want to build something practical that actually connects to the internet?
 You've come to the right place!
-In this tutorial, we're going to build a simple but powerful tool that lets you look up information about any country in the world - and we'll do it step-by-step with detailed explanations along the way.
+In this tutorial, we're going to build a simple but powerful Python program that lets you look up information about any country in the world - and we'll do it step-by-step with detailed explanations along the way.

 ## What We're Going to Build